-This article was last updated Aug 08, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 08, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 That may leave many Southwest fans wondering which card is best for them.
 The right credit card is one that gives you great value and fits into your lifestyle, said Matt Schulz, the chief industry analyst for CompareCards.com.

 “If you fly on Southwest frequently, there’s no question that you can get value from the new Southwest Rapid Rewards Priority card,” said Schulz.
 “Sure, there’s a $149 annual fee, but when you factor in a $75 Southwest annual travel credit, four boarding upgrades per year and 7,500 anniversary points per year, it won’t be hard for Southwest loyalists to get their money’s worth from this card.”

 But it’s important that you understand the fine print before you apply.
 “There’s no one-size-fits-all answer.
 It’s important to understand your own spending habits and goals before you apply,” Schulz said.

 Where the Southwest Rapid Rewards® Priority Credit Card stands out in its category

 More ways to earn bonus points.
 Earn up to 80,000 points.
 Earn 50,000 points after you spend $2,000 on purchases in the first 3 months.
 Earn an additional 30,000 points after you spend $10,000 on purchases in the first 9 months.
 Cardholders also receive 7,500 bonus points each account anniversary year — that’s 1,500 more than the Southwest Rapid Rewards® Premier Credit Card.